EhudW/Havruta365/README.md

 - The [homepage](lib/home_page.dart) is the first screen a connected user will see and The [login screen](lib/auth/screens/login_screen.dart) is the first screen an unlogged user will see.

+## Future developers
+Notice you have a deeper explaination in the drive.